-- Realization: There will be a stronger understanding of the limitations of “silver bullet” technologies.
-For instance, enterprises that tapped the power of virtualization in 2010 will realize the potential pitfalls, such as virtual server sprawl, and make a concerted effort to manage problems and attain the greatest possible benefit from such initiatives.
-Enterprises will also look to streamline time-intensive deployments, such as Windows 7 migration, to maximize the value of upgrading while limiting the investment from IT.
+Realisation: There will be a stronger understanding of the limitations of “silver bullet” technologies.
+For instance, enterprises that tapped the power of virtualisation in 2010 will realise the potential pitfalls, such as virtual server sprawl, and make a concerted effort to manage problems and attain the greatest possible benefit from such initiatives.
+Enterprises will also look to streamline time-intensive deployments, such as Windows 7 migration, to maximise the value of upgrading while limiting the investment from IT.
 Likewise, forward-thinking companies will take pragmatic steps today toward achieving the Smart Grid promise of tomorrow rather than waiting for the vision to become reality.

-- NightWatchman® 6.0: Recommended by Microsoft as a best-of-breed solution for desktop power management, 1E`s flagship software solution NightWatchman, is today the world`s most comprehensive software for securely, remotely and centrally power managing PCs and Macs.
-With more than 4.6 million licenses sold, organizations worldwide have realized significantly lower energy costs without impacting user productivity by powering down computers remotely and automatically overnight and at weekends.
-With the recent launch of NightWatchman 6.0, organizations are gaining deeper insight into their operations while driving automation and efficiencies across their physical and virtual IT environments.
+NightWatchman® 6.0: Recommended by Microsoft as a best-of-breed solution for desktop power management, 1E’s flagship software solution NightWatchman, is today the world’s most comprehensive software for securely, remotely and centrally power managing PCs and Macs.
+With more than 4.6 million licenses sold, organisations worldwide have realised significantly lower energy costs without impacting user productivity by powering down computers remotely and automatically overnight and at weekends.
+With the recent launch of NightWatchman 6.0, organisations are gaining deeper insight into their operations while driving automation and efficiencies across their physical and virtual IT environments.

 Recently joining the Alliance to Save Energy in a presentation on “Advancing Energy Efficiency in Global Efforts to Create 21st Century Electric Grids” at the United Nations Climate Change Conference Cancún, 1E President Nick Milne-Home discussed the integral role of IT in building effective smart grids by significantly impacting energy consumption and reducing carbon emissions and challenged participants to begin taking pragmatic steps immediately in their homes and businesses.